Nissim ben Jacob: Biography

-Rav Nissim studied at the Kairouan yeshiva, initially under his father - Jacob ben Nissim ("Rav Yaakov Gaon") who had studied under Hai Gaon - and then under Chushiel, who succeeded as head of the Yeshiva.
-Nissim himself later became head of the yeshiva; in this capacity he is closely associated with Chananel son of Chushiel.
-His most famous student is probably Isaac Alfasi (the "Rif").
-Rav Nissim maintained an active correspondence with Hai Gaon and with Shmuel Hanaggid, whose son Joseph married Nissim's only daughter (1049 CE).
+Rav Nissim studied at the Kairouan Yeshiva, initially under his father, Jacob ben Nissim, who had studied under Hai ben Sherira and then Chushiel, who succeeded as head of the yeshiva.
+Nissim himself later became head of the yeshiva; in this capacity he is closely associated with Chananel ben Chushiel.
+His most famous student is probably Isaac Alfasi.
+Nissim maintained an active correspondence with Hai ben Sharira and with Samuel ibn Naghrillah, whose son Joseph married Nissim's only daughter in 1049.